 A rather indirect route up the buttress, Sunburnt somehow manages to avoid a minefield of questionable rock with a series of rising traverses.
 The crux pitch itself involves one such traverse, delicate and airy but adequately protected.
 Later, the terrain solidifies before the route presents one final homage to its ancestry – an easy but entirely unprotected 20m slab in characteristic Tibrogargan style.

 As a route, it climbs quite well and is a fantastic day out if you bring plenty of water… it ain’t called Sunburnt Buttress for nothing.
 It is, however, its status as a historical artefact that pushes it into classic territory (at least in my mind).

 Established in 2000 by Neil Monteith, it represented a change in approach as to how Tibro adventure climbs were equipped.
-Word has it that Monteith was inspired by climbing bolted multipitches in Verdon and returned to the humble Glasshouses to create one of his own.
+After an aborted early attempt to hand drill the route from the top down, Monteith gained renewed inspiration for the line after climbing bolted multipitches in the United States.
+With a borrowed power drill, he returned to the humble Glasshouses to create one of his own.